carlhmarlo/Bantry-DFSG-Submission/README.md

 The R notebook was provided in HTML and Jupyter Notebook format.
 - The Jupyter Notebook will run the code (if the file is in the correct path location)
 - The HTML is provided for ease of viewing - but the code will not run.
-However the code should run in R or R Studio (if all libraries are improrted and file path is correct)
+The code should run in R or R Studio (if all libraries are improrted and file path is correct)

 A couple of the plots in the presentation were generated using the data here but in Tableau.
 - The datasets for these are provided in the relvant section of the notebooks.